-- If a respondent is found responsible in a grievance process for sexual harassment what is an appropriate sanction? - · Is anything less than expulsion okay? - Schools maintain discretion and flexibility in imposing sanctions AFTER a respondent has been found responsible. - Make sure to outline the possible RANGE of sanctions clearly in your policy. - · Can include a continuation of supportive measures.
+- If a respondent is found responsible in a grievance process for sexual harassment what is an appropriate sanction? - Schools maintain discretion and flexibility in imposing sanctions - Make sure to outline the possible RANGE of sanctions clearly in your policy - Can include a continuation of supportive measures.